mcantelon/express-template-override/README.md

 that have the same filename as a template in your main `views` directory then the template in `my_overrides` will get used by Express.

-This module hasn't been extensively tested, so use at your own risk.

 ## Installation

 Install via npm with: